aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

 ### Configuring cdk.json to enable the Amazon Product stream action

 1. Before enabling this feature, you MUST have an Amazon Associates account that has been reviewed and received final acceptance into the Amazon Associates Program.
 If you do not have an Amazon Associate account, you must sign up for Amazon Associates.
-For more information, see [Sign Up as an Amazon Associate](https://webservices.amazon.com/paapi5/documentation/troubleshooting/sign-up-as-an-associate.html)
+For more information, see [Sign Up as an Amazon Associate](https://webservices.amazon.com/paapi5/documentation/troubleshooting/sign-up-as-an-associate.html).

 2. Once accepted, you may set the value of `enableAmazonProductStreamAction` to true.

 3. If true, you can proceed to identify the `productApiLocale` value.
 This value will be the locale to which your Associates account is registered to.
-For a list of supported locale values, please refer to the following link, https://webservices.amazon.com/paapi5/documentation/common-request-parameters.html#host-and-region.
+For a list of supported locale values, please refer to the following [link](https://webservices.amazon.com/paapi5/documentation/common-request-parameters.html#host-and-region).

    Associate accounts are registered to particular marketplaces, so attempting to access a locale to which you are not registered for will throw an error.
 Further, setting a locale that is incorrectly spelt, left blank or not supported will attempt to retrieve products from the US marketplace.
 If products are still not showing you can view the logs for further details.